The team at Banner Concussion Center is comprised of experts in their fields, who together have the multidisciplinary expertise to serve our patients.

-Dr. Ericksonis the Medical Director for the Banner Concussion Center scheduled to open March 2013.
-He has served as the head team physician at Arizona State University and the program director of the Arizona State University Primary Care Sports Medicine Fellowship for more than the last decade.
+Dr. Erickson is the Medical Director of the Banner Concussion Center.
+He has previously served as the head team physician at Arizona State University and was the program director of the Arizona State University Primary Care Sports Medicine Fellowship for more than a decade.
 A native of Tucson, he completed his undergraduate and medical school education at the University of Arizona.
-He completed his Internal Medicine residency here in Phoenix at St. Joseph’s Hospital and Medical Center.
+He completed his Internal Medicine residency in Phoenix, Ariz. at St. Joseph’s Hospital and Medical Center.

-Dr. Erickson began serving as the medical consultant for Major League Baseball umpire department in 2001.
+Dr. Erickson has served as the medical consultant for Major League Baseball umpire department since 2001.
 Additionally, he is one of the members of the Major League Baseball Medical Advisory Committee and the Major League Baseball Mild Traumatic Brain Injury Committee.

 Shelly Massingale is the Senior Clinical Manager of the Banner Concussion Center.
 She graduated from Pepperdine University in 1992 and from University of Southern California in 1996 with a Masters Degree in Physical Therapy.